 Drinking more water throughout the day is a simple act of self care.
 Drink at least three liters of water every single day.

 Lastly, don’t forget to exercise.
 Working out benefits the mind and body.
 Exercising is a way that we can take our minds off of things that are stressing us out or making us feel down.
+It gets your heart rate up, your blood pumping and can even reduce levels of the stress hormone cortisol.
 It also boosts the amount of endorphins in your brain which makes you happier!

 Self Care Ideas You Can Practice Daily

-Here’s a huge list of easy self care ideas for stress, better mental health, and overall better wellbeing.
+If you’re dealing with stress, anxiety, trauma or anything of the like, it is vital you practice self care.
+Here’s a huge list of easy self care ideas for stress, better mental health days, and overall better wellbeing.

 1. Sleep More